- TDD: 434-982-HEAR

 Nic M. Thompson, Equal Opportunity Compliance Investigator

-The Equal Opportunity Investigator supports the University's federal and state equal opportunity and civil rights compliance obligations by conducting prompt and thorough investigations into complaints of discrimination, harassment, student sexual misconduct, and retaliation and assisting in proactive training initiatives.
+The Equal Opportunity Investigator supports the University's federal and state equal opportunity and civil rights compliance obligations by investigating internal and external complaints of discrimination, sexual and gender-based harassment and other forms of interpersonal violence, and retaliation, as well as, creating training initiatives.